Hiwonder-docs/SpiderPi-Pro/source/docs/7_PC_Software.md

 <img src="../_static/media/chapter_7/section_2/image12.png"  alt="loading" />

-(9) Set the time as 400ms and click **"Add Action**" to obtain NO.6 action.
+(9) Set the time as 400ms and click **“Add Action**” to obtain NO.6 action.

 <img class="common_img" src="../_static/media/chapter_7/section_2/image13.png"  alt="loading" />

-(10) Add a transitional action and set the time as 100ms and then click "Add Action".
+(10) Add a transitional action and set the time as 100ms and then click “Add Action”.
 Then, NO.7 action is created.

 <img class="common_img" src="../_static/media/chapter_7/section_2/image14.png"  alt="loading" />